‘Dancing With The Stars’ Fans Threaten To Boycott Season 28 After Tom Bergeron’s Comments About Sean Spicer

 Sean Spicer has already fired back at Bergeron’s comments about him and said he hopes the Dancing with the Stars host changes his tune about him once the season gets rolling, as previously shared by The Inquisitr.

 Tom Bergeron’s upfront feelings about a DWTS “star” are unprecedented.
 The seasoned host usually remains neutral on the show and is friendly to all of the contestants.
-It will be interesting to see if things get awkward with Spicer when Dancing With the Stars debuts one month from now.
+It will be interesting to see if things get awkward with Spicer when Dancing with the Stars debuts one month from now.

 Past political figures on the celebrity dancing show include former House speaker Tom DeLay (season nine), former vice presidential candidate Sarah Palin’s daughter Bristol Palin (season 11 and season 15), and former Texas Gov. Rick Perry ( currently U.S. Secretary of Energy), according to The Hollywood Reporter.